kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(1\) Made in writing to the Administrator;

-\(2\) Accompanied by two copies of the course outline required under §65.61(b) of this part, for which approval is sought;
+\(2\) Accompanied by two copies of the course outline required under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.61   Aircraft dispatcher certification courses: Content and minimum hours.|§65.61]](b) of this part, for which approval is sought;

 \(3\) Accompanied by a description of the equipment and facilities to be used; and